andrei-markeev/cloudpebble-portable/README.md

     - [ ] 🔴 on MacOS
     - [ ] 🔴 on Linux
 - [x] 🟢 Connection to phone works
+- [x] 🟢 Timeline UI (manual pin management and websync) works
 - [ ] 🔴 Dependencies management UI not implemented yet
 - [x] 🟢 Project settings UI works

+#### Known issues

+- Emulator will not shutdown automatically if you close the app.
+Please either shut it down manually before exiting via UI, or kill the wsl processes after exiting.

 ### Usage